 Square explores the square format from the digital photographer’s perspective.
 It shows you how to use the square format on your camera, and how to make the most out of what I think of as the fine art photographer’s format.
 It’s illustrated throughout by my photos, and I’ve also interviewed the two film photographers, Matt Toynbee and Flavia Schaller, to explore their perspective on the square format.

-Save some money by buying eBooks in bundles.
-All bundles are listed here.
+Save some money by buying my photography eBooks in bundles.

 Download your copy today